termatiko/termatiko.github.io/README.md

 Sysadmin Notes
 ==========================

+**UPDATE**: this repo is osolete and the webpage redirects to the new page at http://utappia.org

 Termatiko (greek for terminal) is a personal web notepad dedicated for keeping notes of sysadmin tasks.
 It will always be in a rolling release state where articles will be updated even if they were released in an earlier date.

 * Website: http://termatiko.github.io